Indianapolis Colts vs. New York Jets NFL Week 9 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Indianapolis Colts vs. New York Jets NFL Week 9 matchup on November 4, 2021.

-The New York Jets (2-5) are double-digit, 10.5-point underdogs heading into their matchup on Thursday, November 4, 2021 against the Indianapolis Colts (3-5).
-The total for this matchup has been set at 46.5 points.
+The New York Jets (2-5) will try to defy oddsmakers when they play the Indianapolis Colts (3-5) on Thursday, November 4, 2021 as a 10.5-point underdog.
+The total is 46 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .